Skip to content

 Air source heat pump installations typically involve outdoor units, pipework, and upgraded emitters, making them more suitable for new builds or major renovations.

-Infrared heating systems can be installed with minimal disruption and are often chosen for retrofits, extensions, and buildings where invasive works are not practical.
+Infrared heating systems can be installed with minimal disruption and are often chosen for retrofits, extensions, and buildings where invasive work is not practical.

 Running costs

 Running costs depend on how each system is used.
-Heat pumps can reduce electricity use per unit of heat when run continuously, while infrared heating can lower overall energy consumption by limiting heating to occupied rooms.
+Heat pumps can reduce electricity use per unit of heat when run continuously under suitable conditions.

-For a detailed breakdown, see our guide on infrared heating running costs in the UK.
+For a detailed cost comparison, see our guide on infrared heating vs heat pumps running costs .

 Which system should you choose?